spectralDNS/spectralDNS/README.md

     python setup.py build_ext --inplace

 spectralDNS requires that [mpiFFT4py](https://github.com/spectralDNS/mpiFFT4py) has been installed already.
-Other than that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for analyzing the results.  [*cython*](http://cython.org) is used to optimize a few routines.
+Other than that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for visualizing the results.  [*cython*](http://cython.org) is used to optimize a few routines.

 Usage
 -----